juls0730/CappuccinOS/README.md

 sudo dd if=bin/CappuccinOS.iso of=/dev/sdX bs=1M && sync
 ```
 **Be careful not to overwrite your hard drive when using `dd`!**

+## Supported Architectures
+- x86_64
+- RISC-V64 (experimental until I can get my hands on some RISC-V hardware)

 ## Credits an attributions
 Inspiration was mainly from [JDH's Tetris OS](https://www.youtube.com/watch?v=FaILnmUYS_U), mixed with a growing interest in low level in general and an interest in learning rust (yeah, I started this project with not that much rust experience, maybe a CLI app or two, and trust me it shows).